colknives/hometime-reservation/README.md

-# Reservations API
+# Hometime Reservations API

-This is a Ruby on Rails API for managing reservations and guests.
+This is a Ruby on Rails API for creating reservations.
 The API can accept **two different payload formats** for reservation creation and saves them in a unified `Reservation` model associated with a `Guest`.

 ---